adn770/ppdf/docs/design-dmme.md

 │
 └── **dmme_lib/**: A self-contained package for the `dmme` web server.
     ├── `app.py`: The Flask app factory (`create_app`) and service initialization.
-    ├── `constants.py`: Stores DM persona presets and all internationalized prompts.
+    ├── `constants.py`: Stores DM persona presets and all internationalized prompts, │   including a new `SUMMARIZE_CHUNK` prompt for Deep Indexing.
     ├── `api/`: Contains all Flask Blueprints for the REST API (e.g., `game.py`, `knowledge.py`).
     ├── `services/`: Contains all backend business logic (`storage_service.py`, `rag_service.py`, `config_service.py`, etc.).
     └── `frontend/`: All frontend code for the web UI, built with ES6 modules.